 Réal Boulanger was a visionary.
-He had a dream, a big dream……. to develop the mountain in Sutton and turn it into a unique ski resort where winter enthusiasts would be able to ski to their hearts content.
+He had a dream, a big dream, which was to develop a unique ski resort in Sutton, Que., where winter enthusiasts would be able to ski to their heart’s content.

 Born in 1928 in Lambton, Quebec, Réal moved to Sutton with his family in 1945 where his father, Harold Boulanger, co-founded Produits Laitiers Sutton.
-Réal started skiing in 1952 at Stowe in Vermont and along with his 3 brothers became passionate about skiing.
+Réal started skiing in 1952 at Stowe in Vermont and, along with his three brothers, became passionate skiers.
 At that time, Stowe was already a developed ski area.
-He arrived there only equipped with a toboggan having never skied before.
+He arrived there only equipped with a toboggan, having never skied before.
 A few friends cajoled him onto skis and in the space of a few runs he was hooked, ready to go home and build his own ski area.
-And that he did…. with the financial and physical help from his father, his three brothers and a few friends, Real purchased 3000 sloping acres, Mont Sutton, that became a highly popular ski resort in the Eastern Townships of Quebec.
+And that he did– along with the financial and physical help from his father, his three brothers and a few friends, Réal purchased 3,000 sloping acres, Mont Sutton, which ultimately became a highly-popular ski resort in the Eastern Townships of Quebec.

-In the years that followed, Réal became a respected consultant for Sno-Engineering located in Franconia, New Hampshire and he participated in the development of several Quebec ski areas including Morin Heights, Glen Mountain, La Reserve, Mont Ste-Anne, Mont Orford, Mont Ste-Marie and many more….
+In the years that followed, Réal became a respected consultant for Sno-Engineering, located in Franconia, New Hampshire, and he participated in the development of several Quebec ski areas including Morin Heights, Glen Mountain, La Reserve, Mont Ste-Anne, Mont Orford, Mont Ste-Marie and more.
 Réal was also a shareholder in Jay Peak from 1955 to 1975 and consulted on the development of Stowe and Burke Mountain in Vermont.

-Initiated the “Ski Free for a Day” concept.
+- Initiated the “Ski Free for a Day” program.
 Highly respected ski area consultant in Eastern Canada.